 I slowly walked over and sat down opposite the man.
-He had darker skin than mine.
 He looked about fifty years old, with wrinkles on his brow.
 He wore a simple shirt and trousers.
 It looked like he had expensive shoes, but I couldn’t be sure.
 I placed my hands in my lap under the table.
 I wanted to hide my sweating palms.

 The man spoke first.
 “I’ve listened to your situation.
 I’ve watched you work hard.
 And I’d like to pay for all your college fees.
 You can quit your job and focus on your studies.”
 The man spoke direct and firm.
 He waited for my answer.